 Advanced Introductory Pharmacy Practice Experience (aIPPE) – third year pharmacy students will complete a full 6-week immersive clinical experience in a practice setting of their choice to prepare them for their fourth and final year.

-Colorado Commitment – every CU SSPPS student will have an opportunity to train in rural areas throughout Colorado.
+Colorado Commitment – every CU Pharmacy student will have an opportunity to train in rural areas throughout Colorado.

-International Opportunities - the CU SSPPS has relationships with healthcare practitioners all over the world.
+International Opportunities - CU Pharmacy has relationships with healthcare practitioners all over the world.
 Students will have multiple opportunities to learn how pharmacy is practiced in other countries, and provide advanced level patient care.

-Medication Therapy Management (MTM) APPE – every CU SSPPS student will complete a 3-week MTM rotation during the P4 year.
-That means every CU SSPPS student can graduate as a certified MTM pharmacist!
+Medication Therapy Management (MTM) APPE – every CU Pharmacy student will complete a 3-week MTM rotation during the P4 year.
+That means every CU Pharmacy student can graduate as a certified MTM pharmacist!

-As a CU SSPPS student, you are required to complete experiences in a variety of practice settings.
+As a CU Pharmacy student, you will complete experiences in a variety of practice settings.
 Students will also have opportunities to gain valuable insight into pharmacy practice in rural Colorado areas.
-Rural practice can be much different than pharmacy in the big city, and students will gain an appreciation for the expanded scope of practice many of these pharmacists share.
-The School also partners with the CU School of Medicine to offer a Rural Immersion< experience every summer to students selected through a competitive application process.
+Rural practice can be much different than a pharmacy in the big city, and students will gain an appreciation for the expanded scope of practice many of these pharmacists share.
+The School also partners with the CU School of Medicine to offer a Rural Immersion experience every summer to students selected through a competitive application process.